Wandalen/wMathMatrix/doc/eng/tutorial/MatrixCreation.md

 ### Infinity matrix

-One of the dimensions of the matrix can have infinite value.
+One of dimensions of the matrix can have infinite value.

 ```js
 var matrix = _.Matrix.Make([ Infinity, 2 ]).copy